FAQs

 How does AAT™ work?

-Associative Awareness Technique™ is a 6 Step Process (3 Phases: 2 steps each) that is designed to change your patients current conditioned negative associations by creating new positive sensory and cognitive awareness.
-This will restore homeostasis to the mind and body, which will in turn reduce or eliminate many of the sympathetically driven physical conditions your patients are currently experiencing.
+Associative Awareness Technique™ is a treatment approach specifically designed around the neuroscience of trauma and resultant chronic conditions.
+AAT™ is a 6 Step Process (3 Levels: 2 steps each) that is designed to change your patients current conditioned negative associations by creating new positive sensory and cognitive awareness.
+This will restore homeostasis to the Central Nervous System, which will in turn reduce or eliminate many of the Autonomically driven physical conditions your patients are currently experiencing.

 How can AAT™ successfully address a biomechanical problem?